What is a Design System and Why You Need One?

 A Design System has numerous advantages.
 It enables the entire company to deliver better and more consistent design solutions in a more efficient manner.
 A Design System makes it easier to create delightful experiences for end users.

-1. Promotes Consistency- Creating a Design System begins with categorising all of a product's visual components.
+Creating a Design System begins with categorizing all of a product's visual components.
 This assists in highlighting the most significant inconsistencies within the product and assists the team in determining the product's relevant and most frequently used elements and components.
 The most important Design Principle is consistency.

-The concept of single source of truth (SSOT) is used by organisations as part of their information architecture to ensure that everyone uses the same data when making business decisions.
+The concept of a single source of truth (SSOT) is used by organizations as part of their information architecture to ensure that everyone uses the same data when making business decisions.

 Because the Design System is the only source of truth, This implies that the vocabulary that may be used in the project is also included.
 Gone are the days when a developer would refer to a button as the red one.
 This improves discussions between developers and designers by allowing them to use the same naming convention.

-4. Iterate More Rapidly- By implementing a Design System, teams can iterate much more quickly.
+By implementing a Design System, teams can iterate much more quickly.
 You can release new designs in small chunks with fewer resources and shorter feedback loops.
-It keeps you organised and up to date on all of your team's design changes.
+It keeps you organized and up to date on all of your team's design changes.

 The main benefits of using and maintaining a Design System are operating at scale and improving efficiency and consistency.
 Because you are reusing components in a Design System, you will save time and effort.